-Judaism is a religion that has around twenty-five million members and is the oldest organized religion in the world.
+Judaism is a religion that has around 14 – 15 million members and is one the oldest organized religion in the world.
 Like many religions, Judaism divides itself into three branches: Conservative Judaism, Orthodox Judaism, and Reform Judaism.

 All of these branches share the same set of beliefs and holidays, the only difference is the interpretation each branch has of the common beliefs they practice.
 However, all the Jewish communities share the celebration of Rosh Hashanah.

 Rosh Hashanah is the Jewish New Year, which is different from the universal New Year.
 It’s one of the most important holidays of Judaism.
 Rosh Hashanah means “first of the year,” commemorating the creation of the world.

 Here you’ll learn about Rosh Hashanah’s importance and how Jewish people go about its celebration.
 Let’s take a closer look.